nonfx/codepipes-tutorials/dependency-demo/borat-gcs-redis-automation-test/readme.md

-# Borat with GCS & Redis dependency
+# Borat with GCS & Redis dependency for automation test

+**Note**: This bundle is used for the test automation suite and only difference from _borat-gcs-redis_ and _borat-gcs-redis-automation-test_ is as below-

+- Used vanguard-api-automation-test-1 for publish the artifact as this account is used in the automation.
+- Used a different GOOGLE_VPC_CONNECTOR_NAME to avoid the conflict.
+- Used different IP_CIDR_RANGE to avoid the conflict.

 This Demo app uses both GCS and a Redis dependencies by implementing the following features: